guozhong-li/GraphComp/README.md

 ```

 # GAN generator model
-The source code of gan model and the generator model file
+The source code of gan model and the generator model file.

+a WGAN model from our private Red Sea data to generate synthetic data with similar characteristics